awooos/awoo.do1g.com/libs/eventually/index.markdown

 layout: default
 ---

-awooOS is built around event-based architecture, using a custom library called Eventually.
+awooOS is built around an event-based architecture, using a library called Eventually.

 Even initializing the hardware abstraction layer is done via an event system.